AlbertWhite/site-v2.0/src/data/blogs/designsystem.md

 </Box>
 ```

 Here is the full demo for the [design system](https://github.com/AlbertWhite/react-design-system-with-typescript-storybook) and a [sample project](https://github.com/AlbertWhite/react-demos/blob/master/demo44-use-exterior-lib/src/App.js) to use it.

 Hope this article helps you!
+Thank you for reading this article!